 With a view that overlooks the Sultan Hassanal Bolkiah Highway, he waits patiently for a first customer to arrive.
 Many a passerby stop to admire his work, a medley of bright coloured portraits illustrated on A3 and A4 sketch sheets.

-While artists are not an uncommon sight at most open air markets around the region, Muhd Miqdam Zaini’s draughtmanship is an unusual find in a Brunei tamu, which typically focuses on freshly cooked food and produce, with the occasional vendor selling clothes, fashion accessories and toys.
+While artists are not an uncommon sight at most open-air markets around the region, Muhd Miqdam Zaini’s draughtsmanship is an unusual find in a Brunei tamu, which typically focuses on freshly cooked food and produce, with the occasional vendor selling clothes, fashion accessories and toys.

 “Having a spot here has given me a chance at being a full-time artist,” said the 24-year-old who graduated with a Diploma in Fine Arts and Calligraphy from Restu College in Selangor, Malaysia last year on a scholarship with Yayasan Sultan Haji Hassanal Bolkiah.
 “Right now I’m getting 6 to 10 orders for paintings a week.”